 - Be a secure tenant of Ipswich Borough Council (does not include tenants who have succeeded to a tenancy and are required to move to a smaller property)

-- Currently occupying a property with one or more spare bedrooms
+- Currently occupying a property with two or more spare bedrooms

 - The Tenant has adhered to the conditions of their tenancy.